 Alex has spent time over the years collecting different musical experiences as an arranger, soloist, chorister and director across a range of different genres.

-Alex began her musical journey with the Australian Girls Choir, which fostered her love of all things vocal, choral, and harmony, performing in projects like The Boy From Oz Australian Tour, Bledisloe Cup & various Socceroos Games, and hundreds of performances around the state.
-After eight years of devoted choral singing, she moved on to take her vocal studies further by studying under Susanna O’Leary, before entering the Bachelor of Music program at the Queensland University of Technology.
+Alex began her musical journey with the Australian Girls Choir, which fostered her love of all things vocal, choral, and harmony, performing in multiple projects across the country.
+After eight years of devoted choral singing, she moved on to take her vocal studies further, eventually undertaking the Bachelor of Music program at the Queensland University of Technology.

 While at QUT, Alex studied performance, songwriting, sound production and film studies, all while throwing herself into various projects to exercise her creativity.
 Around this time she met the Vocal Australia team, and went on to write, arrange and perform in various vocal and a cappella groups both during and after her studies.